Summary

 claude

-On your first launch, Claude Code will need to authenticate with your Anthropic account.
-You will see something like:
+On first launch, Claude Code must authenticate with the user’s Anthropic account.
+A prompt similar to the following will appear:

 Welcome to Claude Code!